-Amounts due from intermediate holding company and related companies
+Amounts due from intermediate holding company

-In determining the ECL, the management took into account the historical default experience and the financial position of the intermediate holding company and related companies, adjusted for factors that specific to the intermediate holding company and related companies and general economic conditions of the industry in which intermediate holding company and related companies operated, in estimating the probability of default of the financial assets occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.
+In determining the ECL, the management took into account the historical default experience and the financial position of the intermediate holding company, adjusted for factors that specific to the intermediate holding company and general economic conditions of the industry in which intermediate holding company operated, in estimating the probability of default of the financial assets occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.

-Amounts due from intermediate holding company and related companies were considered to have low credit risk and there was no significant increase in the risk of default since initial recognition.
-Impairment on amounts due from intermediate holding company and related companies was measured on the 12-months expected loss basis.
+Amounts due from intermediate holding company are considered to have low credit risk and there was no significant increase in the risk of default since initial recognition.
+Impairment on amounts due from intermediate holding company was measured on the 12-months expected loss basis.
 The amount of the allowance on these balances was insignificant.